romaonthego/REComposeViewController/README.md

 [self presentViewController:composeViewController animated:YES completion:nil];
 ```

-You may want to set your controller to conform REComposeViewControllerDelegate protocol to receive notifications when user cancels / posts.
+You may want to set your controller to conform to `REComposeViewControllerDelegate` protocol to receive notifications when user cancels / posts.

 ``` objective-c
 - (void)composeViewController:(REComposeViewController *)composeViewController didFinishWithResult:(REComposeResult)result